lucas-ige/containers/README.md

 You can install the podman desktop client from the official website (cf. link above), which lets you use podman out of the box.

-For a more lightweight experience, I choose to install just the podman command-line tools with [homebrew](https://brew.sh/) instead:
+For a more lightweight experience, I instead choose to install just the podman command-line tools with [homebrew](https://brew.sh/):

 ```sh
 brew install podman